"Our work must be grounded in data and evidence, and the public should have access to that information.” —SA Foxx

-The Cook County State’s Attorney’s Office, the second-largest prosecutor’s office in the country, prosecutes tens of thousands of criminal cases every year across more than 100 law enforcement jurisdictions in service of the five million residents of Cook County.
+The Cook County State’s Attorney’s Office (CCSAO), the second-largest prosecutor’s office in the country, prosecutes tens of thousands of criminal cases every year across more than 100 law enforcement jurisdictions in service of the five million residents of Cook County.
 Despite a clear vested interest, the public has not historically had access to meaningful information about the details and outcomes of this hugely consequential work.

 When she took office in December 2016, State’s Attorney Foxx affirmed her commitment to changing that dynamic: Both the CCSAO’s work and public conversations about criminal justice can only be credible and effective when informed by data rather than anecdotes — and the CCSAO has an obligation to develop that data and facilitate understanding.
 Read a message from State's Attorney Foxx about her commitment here.

 A core component of the CCSAO's commitment to data transparency under State's Attorney Foxx is the regular release of case-level datasets containing anonymized information about every felony case processed by the CCSAO (dating back to roughly 2010).
 Divided into four categories by stages of interaction with the CCSAO — Intake, Initiation, Sentencing, and Disposition — these datasets, containing tens of millions of data points and representing hundreds of thousands of distinct cases, provide an unobstructed view of the CCSAO's work on behalf of the taxpayers of Cook County.

 In addition to the unmatched transparency of regular releases of detailed case-level data, the State's Attorney Foxx and the CCSAO Data Team seek to make that information accessible and understandable for the community as a whole, without needing advanced technical expertise.
 The felony cases dashboard offers broad descriptions and summaries of the information contained in the casel-level datasets.